Weddings @ Bel Air

 Your wedding is one of the most joyous occasions of your life and we are delighted to be a part of it!
 Our desire is to assist you in providing a ceremony which will be meaningful and memorable.
 Your wedding ceremony should be one of reverence, sacred joy, and beauty.

 It is our endeavor to help you approach the ceremony with confidence.
-Based on our experience, we have put together this informative booklet to help make your wedding as smooth and carefree as possible.
-In addition to offering many suggestions for planning your wedding ceremony, this booklet contains important guidelines approved by the Session of the Bel Air Church, so please read it carefully before submitting your Wedding Application.
+Based on our experience, we have put together an informative Wedding Planning Booklet to help make your wedding as smooth and carefree as possible.
+In addition to offering many suggestions for planning your wedding ceremony, the booklet contains important guidelines approved by the Session of the Bel Air Church, so please read it carefully before submitting your Wedding Application.
+To request this booklet, please email [email protected]

 The Sanctity of the Marriage Ceremony